Unit 2 Ferry Wharf

 All that data

 Data analysis is a massive area of growth, and accountancy firms and corporate finance departments are now seeking people with skills in commercial and business analytics.
 With accountancy software in place, data-driven insights become available which require human expertise to analyse and act upon the findings.
-Reports can be run that show peak transaction times, fraud risks, areas of the business that are less profitable than others – all commercially valuable information that require the eyes and minds of expert data analysts.
-One role we see emerging is accountant/data scientist.
+Reports can be run that show peak transaction times, fraud risks, and areas of the business that are less profitable than others all commercially valuable information that requires the eyes and minds of expert data analysts.
+One role we see emerging is an accountant/data scientist.
 There’s no doubt that accountants who want to future-proof their careers must develop both a theoretical and practical understanding of data and analytics.

 You must adapt!

 Our advice to people in the accountancy field, who might be concerned about the evolution of the accounting job market, is to learn new skills and adapt.
 This applies no matter what your age, or career level.
 We’re already seeing a growing demand for IT skills in accountancy so it will pay to embrace the changes coming through and boost your CV with technology skills.
-If you have experience of using the leading ERP systems from SAP or Oracle, it’s going to be useful for career progression.
+If you have experience using the leading ERP systems from SAP or Oracle, it’s going to be useful for career progression.
 Knowledge of business intelligence software such as IBM Cognos and Business Objects looks good from a data analytics perspective, and advancing your Excel skills is a must.
-Some of the new roles we’re seeing are blending IT with finance, and certainly skilled Commercial and Business Analysts are highly sought after.
+Some of the new roles we’re seeing are blending IT with finance, and certainly, skilled Commercial and Business Analysts are highly sought after.

 The traditional finance team is evolving fast.
-Make sure your skill set evolves too, so that your career can progress healthily.
+Make sure your skill set evolves too so that your career can progress healthily.
 Don’t forget, we’re here to help if you need advice!

 Georgina Trudgill is an Associate Director in the Accountancy Division at Harvey John.